Border Security

 Why is this capability important?
 Without entity resolution capabilities, State Department officials issuing B-1 business visas will struggle to distinguish between “Peter Smythe,” a history teacher in the United Kingdom hoping to take a camping vacation in the Western United States, and the “Peter Smythe” drug runner with significant cartel ties.

-Entity resolution capabilities offered by modern name matching platforms automatically append identifying data to each name in order to distinguish between one Peter Smythe and another.
+Entity resolution capabilities offered by modern identity risk intelligence systems automatically append identifying data to each name in order to distinguish one Peter Smythe from another.
 These identifiers include age, gender, street addresses, email addresses, and telephone numbers.
 Identifiers can also include information on the traveler’s family members, employment, and education.

 Limited insight from open-source intelligence

-OSINT is any insight gleaned from publicly available information (PAI) or commercially available information (CAI).
-This data includes social media posts, news stories and videos, information appearing on web sites, and more.
-Border security officials can use modern OSINT platforms to detect and track illegal cross-border activity; monitor the movements of individuals and groups of interest; and obtain real-time threat intelligence and response planning.
+Open-source intelligence (OSINT) is any insight gleaned from the analysis of publicly available information (PAI) or commercially available information (CAI).
+This data includes social media posts, news stories and videos, government data, and information appearing on surface web sites, along with sites on the deep and dark web.
+Border security officials can use modern identity intelligence systems to detect and track illegal cross-border activity; monitor the movements of individuals and groups of interest; and obtain real-time threat intelligence.

-While OSINT platforms are now used by certain border security agencies, these systems are too often outdated, suffering from:
+While OSINT technologies are now used by certain border security agencies, these systems are too often outdated, suffering from:

-• Insufficient data sources: Too many PAI systems collect data from a limited number of sources, leading to limited insight.
+- Insufficient data sources — Too many PAI systems collect data from a limited number of English-only sources, leading to limited insight.

-• An inability to accommodate data volume: PAI data is generated in huge volumes — too much for some PAI systems to appropriately search, process, and analyze.
+- An inability to accommodate data volume — PAI data is generated in huge volumes — too much for some OSINT technologies to appropriately search, process, and analyze.

 Without cutting-edge technology to search, monitor, and analyze PAI in real time, border security officials are left without the insight needed to both ease passage for legitimate travelers and ban questionable people from entering their countries.
-Concurrently, modern OSINT platforms help border officials better address both potential and present threats.
+Concurrently, modern identity risk intelligence systems help border officials better address both potential and present threats.

 Siloed legacy systems